mikeislearning/generator-mamma/README.md

 When this generator is published, you install generator-mamma from npm, run:

 ```
-$ npm install -g generator-mamma
+$ npm install -g generator-mamma # DONT DO THIS YET!
 ```

-HOWEVER - it isn't, so currently you have to:
+*HOWEVER - it isn't, so currently you have to:*

 ```
 $ git clone git@bitbucket.org:mikeislearning/generator-mamma.git #clones into the folder generator-mamma
 $ cd generator-mamma # moves into that folder
 $ npm link # links this yeoman generator with your core npm
 ```

+__Once it is has successfully linked, let's start your project.__

 ```
+$ mkdir myNewMammaProject # or whatever you want to call it
+$ cd myNewMammaProject
 $ yo mamma # initiates the generator
 ```